ParimalaS27/Face-Mask-Detection/README.md

             run the training.m file on the command window if you want to train the network first.

             else , use the trained network - gen_net, by just running facedetecttest.m file directly.

+Model 2: Viola Jones Algorithm based

+I have designed a simple model which detects presence of mask by using Viola Jones algo to detect presence/absence of certain facial features and tested on the same dataset.

+Execution:

+            run the facedettest.m file on the command window directly.

+Technical Details of Project mentioned in the Report.